 At first glance, I was concerned that the level of ventilation needed to keep my feet from overheating wouldn’t be enough—especially on those hot/long days out.

 The upper does have a no-sew material.
 This provides that seamless comfort that we all like and that reduces the chances of any awkward rubbing.

 The Nitrel v3 also comes with a very padded collar and tongue

 This will provide added support and comfort around the ankle and allow you to ‘dial-in’ the laces to ensure a secure fit.
 But as you can see, it is not a gusseted tongue and therefore could potentially let in debris.

 New Balance has given the Nitrel v3 a Toe Protect to protect the toes against loose or sharp stones and a Pull Tab to assist with easy on/off.

 The midsole is a REVlite Midsole aimed at providing a lightweight experience without sacrificing the underfoot cushioning.

 The outsole is made from durable rubber

-It’s designed to provide traction across a variety of terrains and to keep your feet protected when travelling over sharp stones and roots etc. There’s no rock plate in the Nitrel v3, but then for what the shoe is designed for, it probably doesn’t need one.
+It provides traction across a variety of terrains and keeps your feet protected when traveling over sharp stones and roots etc. There’s no rock plate in the Nitrel v3, but then for what the shoe is designed for, it probably doesn’t need one.